 Xnconvert is an excellent batch image conversion tool.
 You can bulk resize images, convert the file type and rename them.

-HandBrake is an easy to use open source tool for converting videos from a number of formats to a few modern, popular formats.
+HandBrake is an easy-to-use open-source tool for converting videos from several formats to a few modern, popular formats.

 Screenshot and screen recording tools

 Here are the best Ubuntu apps for taking screenshots and recording your screen.

 Shutter is my go-to tool for taking screenshots.
 You can also do some quick editing to those screenshots such as adding arrows, text or resizing the images.
 Many screenshots that you see on our portal were edited with Shutter.

 Sure, you can explore more options like it here: